 - The ‘mighty’ Pivotal was born and bred on the stud in 1993, and was the first foal by his sire Polar Falcon.
 In 1996 Pivotal won the Group 1 Nunthorpe Stakes, as did his son Kyllachy in 2002, and his grandson Sole Power in 2010 and 2014.

-- At the end of the 2016 season Pivotal is the leading European sire by number of individual Stakes winners.
-His results during his career to date stand at over 136 individual Stakes winners, including 26 Group 1 winners.
+- At the end of the 2018 season Pivotal was the Champion European broodmare sire, with ten individual Group/Grade 1 winners.
+During his stud career to date, Pivotal has sired over 150 individual Stakes winners, including 29 Group 1 winners.

-- In 2017 the stud now comprises just under 1000 acres, and continues to fly the flag for British breeding and racing.
+- In 2019 the Stud now comprises just under 1000 acres, and continues to fly the flag for British breeding and racing.